 If you are applying for resignation while facing conduct proceedings, you must apply to resign under Rule 92.
 If you are applying for resignation and are not facing conduct proceedings, you must apply to resign under Rule 69.
 All applications for resignation will be reviewed by the Benchers.

 Withdrawal from Practice

 If you are closing your practice, you are required to notify the Law Society of the disposition of your client files.
 This information is requested on the inactive application form.

 If your law firm’s trust account and financial records are closed, please submit a final Law Firm Self-Report and final Accountant’s Report.
 For more information about closing your trust account, please review Part 5 of the Rules.

-Lawyers and students must notify the Law Society of any changes to their contact information, including email addresses, business and residential addresses, phone number(s), and fax numbers(s).
+Lawyers and students must notify the Law Society of any changes to their contact information, including email addresses, business and residential addresses and phone number(s).
 The Rules of the Law Society of Alberta require prompt disclosure of this information immediately after any changes.

 To report changes to your business contact information including phone and email address, please fill out the Request to Change Contact Particulars Form.
 You can update your personal contact information yourself, by logging into the Lawyer Portal and selecting My Profile.

 By updating your business contact information, you allow the Law Society to communicate with you on a timely basis (Rule 45.1).
 Your personal contact information will not be shared with the public.